Oath of employment

 All employees must take the Oath of Employment

-Within the first three months of employment, all BC Public Service employees covered by the Public Service Act, including co-op, interns and auxiliary employees, are required to take the Oath of Employment.
-Political staff take the Oath of Employment for Political Staff.
+Within the first 3 months of employment, all BC Public Service employees covered by the Public Service Act (including co-op, interns and auxiliary employees) are required to take the oath of employment.

-Supervisors must make sure that employees who are new to the public service take the Oath within the first three months of starting their new job.
+Supervisors must make sure that employees who are new to the public service take the oath within the first 3 months of starting their new job.

-Employees who change jobs within the BC Public Service, do not need to re-take the Oath.
-Employees who leave the public service and return do need to take the Oath again.
+All employees who leave the public service and return do need to take the oath again.